 How to Subscribe

 LearnToCruiseOnline’s Intermediate Ashore Knowledge module is designed to be completed ahead of your afloat course.
-The subscription fee for the online module is $125, plus HST.
-However, if you register for a Wavelength Sailing Intermediate Cruising afloat course in the same calendar year, the cost of the online module will be refunded.
+The subscription fee for the online module is $175, plus HST. (with exam $175 +HST)

 Your subscription covers:

 - Access to the online ashore knowledge sessions

 - Email access to LearnToCruiseOnline instructors to deal with any questions you may have

 - Access to LTCO’s online Intermediate Cruising practice exam.
 This simulates the experience of writing the official Sail Canada exam and will help you gauge your readiness to write the official exam.

 - Access to orientation material for your Intermediate Cruising Afloat course

 - Ongoing access to the Intermediate Cruising Ashore Knowledge content if you wish to review or keep updated in future.

 Note: BOSS students taking a Sail Canada Intermediate Cruise and Learn course in SVG will be provided with access to the online modules with costs covered through the course fee and related membership, exam, and administrative fees.
 Contact us for access once you have remitted your deposit.